fuzzypixelz/jam0004-docs/content/en/docs/prologue/languageconstructs.md

 For the precise syntax, refer to [Syntax]({{< relref "docs/prologue/syntax.md" >}}).

 ## Notes
-Of course no language for creating music would be complete without a way to express the notes that should be played.
+Of course, no language for creating music would be complete without a way to express the notes that should be played.
 In fact, these are one of the only kinds of literals that Ludwig has [dedicated syntax]({{< relref "docs/prologue/syntax.md" >}}#musical-notes) for.

 Because every Ludwig program is just one large expression that is lazily evaluated and played, individual notes are already valid songs.